sebw/blog.wains.be/content/posts/2020/2020-10-30-migrating-synology-surveillance-to-zoneminder.md

 dlandon/zoneminder
 ```

-The container will compile a whole bunch of things, it took about 35 minutes on my server.
+The container will compile a whole bunch of things, it took about 35 minutes on my small VM.

-When Zoneminder is up and running add your camera (look it up).
+When Zoneminder is up and running, add your cameras (look it up).

-You will also have to configure some stuff for zmeventnotification.
+In order to enjoy object detection, you will need to configure some stuff for zmeventnotification.

 On the docker host configure those: